mhaugrud/msumcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 .. mchoice:: mc7e
-   :answer_a: It would look like a red-washed version of the bell image
+   :answer_a: It would look like a red-filtered version of the original image
    :answer_b: It would be a solid red rectangle the same size as the original image
    :answer_c: It would look the same as the original image
    :answer_d: It would look the same as the negative image in the example code